H1d3r/fluxion/README.md

 ## :octocat: How to contribute
 All contributions are welcome!
 Code, documentation, graphics or even design suggestions are welcome; use GitHub to its fullest.
 Submit pull requests, contribute tutorials or other wiki content -- whatever you have to offer, it would be appreciated!
 Please follow the instructions [here](https://github.com/deltaxflux/fluxion/blob/master/.github/CONTRIBUTING.md)

-## :trident: Support us!
-Fluxion wasn't created for monetary gains.
-If you want to support us in a financial way, you're more than welcome to do so through the provided Bitcoin address: 1EL4asZh5bsdtt7ECwLQmypeyC2e1TqvmW

 ## :book: How it works
 * Scan the networks.